Free Exercise of Religion

 The word “religion” might be understood in direct contrast to a broader idea of “conscience” that includes secular-based norms.
 Both terms were used during the Founding period—indeed, during the debates on the language of the First Amendment, which began with Madison’s proposal to protect “the full and equal rights of conscience” but eventually changed to “the free exercise of religion.”
 The change may have meant little substantively, because during the Founding period “conscience” was often used as synonymous with “religion.”
 Or possibly the change may have meant a narrowing from all deep moral convictions to theistic ones.

 In a pair of cases involving challenges to military conscription during the Vietnam War, the Supreme Court read the statutory phrase “religious training and belief” to encompass objections based on any secular conscientious belief “which occupies in the life of its possessor a place parallel to that filled by the God of those” who are traditionally religious.
 United States v.
 Seeger (1965); Welsh v.
 United States (1970).
-Those expansive cases, however, were decided under the language of the draft-exemption statute.
-The Court has been more cautious in construing “religion" under the Free Exercise of Religion Clause itself.
+Those expansive definitions, however, were adopted under the language of the draft-exemption statute.
+For the Free Exercise of Religion Clause itself, the Court has been more cautious in construing “religion” in cases like Yoder.
+And Hosanna-Tabor confirms that the clause gives “special solicitude to the rights of religious organizations” in distinction to secular ideological organizations.

-The final question to bedevil courts in Free Exercise of Religion Clause cases has been just what sort of effect on religious exercise triggers protection.
+The fifth key issue involves the Scope of “prohibiting” vs. “burdening.”
+Another question bedeviling courts in Free Exercise of Religion Clause cases has been just what sort of effects on religious exercise trigger protection.
 Are Free Exercise rights violated only when one is put in jail or fined for religious practice, or are some less serious burdens also unconstitutional?

 The term “prohibiting” in the Free Exercise of Religion Clause may suggest the narrower scope of the right, covering only the affirmative imposition of sanctions such as imprisonment or a fine.
 Indeed, “prohibiting” might be contrasted directly with “infringing,” the term used in an earlier draft, and with its broader counterpart in other First Amendment Clauses: “no law abridging” the freedom of speech, press, assembly, or petition.
 Madison rejected a parallel argument during the 1798 debate over the Alien and Sedition Acts.
 In response to the claim that Congress could regulate freedom of the press without “abridging” it, he argued against such a semantic distinction because “the liberty of conscience and the freedom of the press were equally and completely exempted from all [congressional] authority whatever.”